Best Parks in Mexico City

 2. Alameda Central (by the Zocalo)

-If you’re visiting noteworthy Mexico City landmarks like the Zocalo or the gorgeous Palacio de Bellas Artes: chances are you’ll stumble into Alameda Central simply by chance.
-Located right next to the Palacio, this park is popular with both locals & tourists, & provides an oasis of willow trees right in the heart of Mexico City’s Historical Center.
-It’s a great place to stroll, or simply sit on a bench & people-watch, as you’re surrounded by action & important monuments here.
+If you’re visiting Mexico City landmarks like the Zocalo or the gorgeous Palacio de Bellas Artes: chances are you’ll stumble into Alameda Central simply by chance.
+Located right next to the Palacio, this park is popular with locals & tourists, providing an oasis of willow trees right in the heart of the city’s Historical Center.
+It’s a great place to stroll, or simply sit on a bench & people-watch ~ as you’re surrounded by action & important monuments here.

 Best Parks in Mexico City